ashutosh1206/Crypton/Block-Cipher/Mode-of-Encryption/README.md

 2. Padding

-## ECB mode
+## ECB mode (Electronic CodeBook)

 This is the simplest mode of encryption.
-ECB - Electronic Codebook.
 The padded message is divided into blocks and each block is encrypted separately using the block cipher algorithm (AES, DES, etc.).
 The encryption and decryption takes place as follows:

 ![picture1](https://upload.wikimedia.org/wikipedia/commons/d/d6/ECB_encryption.svg)